cwendorf/EASI/B-TutorialExamples/Factorial/Factorial-Data-Example.md

 #### Plot of the Confidence Intervals for the Means

+This code will produce a graph of the confidence intervals for each level of the factor.
 ```r
 with(DataSubsetB1,plotMeans(Outcome~FactorA)) # Factorial-Figure1.jpeg
 ```
 <kbd><img src="Factorial-Figure1.jpeg"></kbd>

+And repeat the analysis for the second subset.
 ```r
 with(DataSubsetB2,plotMeans(Outcome~FactorA)) # Factorial-Figure2.jpeg
 ```
 <kbd><img src="Factorial-Figure2.jpeg"></kbd>

+Of course, it is possible to change from the default confidence level.
+Additionally, it is possible to add a comparison line to represent a population (or test) value.
 ```r
 with(DataSubsetB1,plotMeans(Outcome~FactorA,conf.level=.99,mu=5)) # Factorial-Figure3.jpeg
 ```
 <kbd><img src="Factorial-Figure3.jpeg"></kbd>

+And repeat the analysis for the second subset.
 ```r
 with(DataSubsetB2,plotMeans(Outcome~FactorA,conf.level=.99,mu=5)) # Factorial-Figure4.jpeg
 ```